 The Project Selection Process

 The project selection process is the process of evaluating your project ideas in terms of benefits and feasibility.
-This creates a better return on investment (ROI), which is the bottom line when talking about financial benefits for any project.
+This can be done by the project portfolio manager, program manager or project management office (PMO).
+Effective project selection creates a better return on investment (ROI), which is the bottom line when talking about financial benefits for any project.

 The project selection process will help you run a more efficient project.
 By doing the due diligence beforehand you can avoid a lot of the inefficiencies that might slow down a project or worse during execution.